iqbal-lab-org/viridian_simulations_workflow/README.md

 ## General
 * ```processes```: Number of threads to extract amplicon sequences and run ART_illumina.
 * ```reference_genome```: A SARS-CoV-2 reference genome for simulations and read mapping.
+* ```proportion_illumina```: Proportion of total number of simulated genomes that will become simulated illumina reads.
+The remaining fraction become Nanopore simulated reads.

 ## VGsim:
 * ```rate_file```: A file specifying per haplotype birth, death, sampling and migration rates